 When I sang that first couplet, the couple of times I tried it, people giggled.
 Not everybody, but enough to throw me off and convince me I couldn’t make it work.
 Same with “Waiting Round to Die,” and with age and hindsight I’m beginning to think they were right, not only about me but about the song and that whole Baudelaire-Bukowski drunken depressed death trip, which seems so romantic to a lot of us when we’re 18 or 23.

 And yet… Townes always made me believe, and not just me, but everyone in the room.
-I particularly remember seeing him on the main stage at the Vancouver Folk Festival, with Monte Jones, a close friend who will be suitably acknowledged in later chapters.
+I particularly remember seeing him on the main stage at the Vancouver Folk Festival, with Monte Jones, a close friend who is suitably acknowledged in a later post.
 Monte was an Indian ex-rodeo rider from the wilds of Calgary and Northern British Columbia, and Townes devastated him.
 He said Townes had to be half Indian, was obviously alcoholic and dying, looked just like his father, and part way through the show he had to leave because it was too painful.

 There’s a smart, powerful documentary about Townes, Be Here to Love Me, and an earlier documentary about Texas songwriters, Heartworn Highways, in which he sings this one and explains that it was the first song he wrote.
 They’re both worth watching, and I still sing this sometimes for myself, though I haven’t tried it onstage since the early 1980s.
 I recorded Townes’s “Mister Mudd and Mister Gold,” which is fast and wordy and optimistic.
 I used to sing “Pancho and Lefty” with Monte, me singing Pancho’s part and him singing Lefty’s.
 The last time was at what was supposed to be our last gig, but he was too weak to play, so I just sang it for him.
 Great song, and I’ll put it up here when I get to that part of the story.